IthacaThings/ttn-multitech-cm/README.md

 # Initial setup
-Before you start you need to make a copy of this git repo and configure it for your TTN organization
+Before you start you need to make a copy of this git repo and configure it for your TTN organization.

 + Clone this repo into your own GitHub org or account
 + Install [ansible](XXX) on your system